Source code for nlsq.caching.smart_cache

 def _add_to_memory_cache( self, key: str, value: Any, timestamp: float | None = None ): """Add item to memory cache with LRU eviction.
 Parameters ---------- key : str Cache key value : Any Value to cache timestamp : float, optional Timestamp to associate with the entry.
 When loading from disk, pass the file's mtime so that TTL checks reflect the original cache time rather than the load time.
 Defaults to ``time.time()``. """ with self._lock: # Check if we need to evict if len(self.memory_cache) >= self.max_memory_items: # Evict least recently used item if self.memory_cache: oldest_key = next(iter(self.memory_cache)) del self.memory_cache[oldest_key] if oldest_key in self.access_count: del self.access_count[oldest_key] if self.enable_stats: self.cache_stats["evictions"] += 1 self.memory_cache[key] = ( value, timestamp if timestamp is not None else time.time(), ) self.access_count[key] = self.access_count.get(key, 0) + 1

 [docs] def invalidate(self, key: str | None = None): """Invalidate cache entries.
-Parameters ---------- key : str, optional Specific key to invalidate, or None to clear all """ if key is None: # Clear all caches (dict ops under lock, disk I/O outside) with self._lock: self.memory_cache.clear() self.access_count.clear() if self.disk_cache_enabled and os.path.isdir(self.cache_dir): try: for file in os.listdir(self.cache_dir): if file.endswith(".npz"): os.remove(os.path.join(self.cache_dir, file)) except OSError as e: _logger.debug("Could not clear disk cache: %s", e) else: # Clear specific key with self._lock: if key in self.memory_cache: del self.memory_cache[key] if key in self.access_count: del self.access_count[key] if self.disk_cache_enabled: cache_file = os.path.join(self.cache_dir, f"{key}.npz") if os.path.exists(cache_file): with contextlib.suppress(OSError): os.remove(cache_file)
+Parameters ---------- key : str, optional Specific key to invalidate, or None to clear all """ if key is None: # Clear all caches (dict ops under lock, disk I/O outside) with self._lock: self.memory_cache.clear() self.access_count.clear() if self.disk_cache_enabled and os.path.isdir(self.cache_dir): try: for file in os.listdir(self.cache_dir): # Remove both array (.npz) and simple-type (.json) entries; # clearing only .npz left JSON entries stale forever. if file.endswith((".npz", ".json")): os.remove(os.path.join(self.cache_dir, file)) except OSError as e: _logger.debug("Could not clear disk cache: %s", e) else: # Clear specific key with self._lock: if key in self.memory_cache: del self.memory_cache[key] if key in self.access_count: del self.access_count[key] if self.disk_cache_enabled: # Remove both the array (.npz) and simple-type (.json) variants. for ext in (".npz", ".json"): cache_file = os.path.join(self.cache_dir, f"{key}{ext}") if os.path.exists(cache_file): with contextlib.suppress(OSError): os.remove(cache_file)

 [docs] def get_stats(self) -> dict: """Get cache statistics.
 Returns ------- stats : dict Cache statistics including hit rate """ with self._lock: total_accesses = self.cache_stats["hits"] + self.cache_stats["misses"] if total_accesses > 0: hit_rate = self.cache_stats["hits"] / total_accesses else: hit_rate = 0.0 return { **self.cache_stats, "hit_rate": hit_rate, "memory_size": len(self.memory_cache), "total_accesses": total_accesses, }